symfony-cmf/content-bundle/UPGRADE-2.0.md

 ### SonataAdmin Support

- * The Admin extensions where moved into `symfony-cmf/sonata-admin-integration-bundle`.
+ * The Admin for `` was moved into `symfony-cmf/sonata-admin-integration-bundle`.
-   With the move, the admin extension service names also changed.
-If you are using one of the core extensions, you need to adjust your configuration.
+   With the move, the admin service names also changed.
+If you are using the admin, you need to adjust your configuration, i.e the sonata dashboard:

    Before: